fresh_when(object = nil, etag: nil, weak_etag: nil, strong_etag: nil, last_modified: nil, public: false, cache_control: {}, template: nil) public

-• :strong_etag Sets a “strong” ETag validator on the response.
-Requests that set If-None-Match header may return a 304 Not Modified response if it matches the ETag exactly.
-A strong ETag implies exact equality: the response must match byte for byte.
-This is necessary for doing Range requests within a large video or PDF file, for example, or for compatibility with some CDNs that don’t support weak ETags.
+A strong ETag implies exact equality – the response must match byte for byte.
+This is necessary for serving Range requests within a large video or PDF file, for example, or for compatibility with some CDNs that don’t support weak ETags.

-• :public By default the Cache-Control header is private, set this to true if you want your application to be cacheable by other devices (proxy caches).
+By default the Cache-Control header is private.
+Set this option to true if you want your application to be cacheable by other devices, such as proxy caches.

 def show